 ‘The prepared speech is on a topic of the competitor’s choosing on any subject relating to the ideals of voluntary service, social justice, caring, personal effort, personal sacrifice and/or mateship.
 The speech should have substance which, in the space of time available, should be developed logically to a convincing conclusion.
 The topic chosen will be broad in nature, capable of a variety of interpretations to suit the experience and background of 12 to 14-year-olds’.
 There is also an impromptu speech.

 Training/competition for speakers in the 12-14 age group.
 Topics based on Australian history.
-This is the NSW site.
+In NSW, the competition is run by the The Arts Unit, Department of Education.

 ‘The Legacy Junior Public Speaking Award is aimed at enhancing the oral communication and public speaking skills of secondary students aged 12 to 14 years, and help young people appreciate the ideals of Legacy – voluntary service, caring, mateship and remembrance’.

 ‘The award aims to encourage and maintain the best use of clear effective spoken English.
 PESA is a public-speaking competition for students aged 15-18 years’.
-All details on the site.
-Often run in each state by the Government Education Department [e.g. Victoria].
+Details on the site.
+Often run in each state by the Government Education Department [e.g. New !
+ACT New !
+NSW [see below as well], New !
+South Australia, Victoria, Western Australia].

 Calendar, competitions, resources, more.
 NSW Department of Education Arts Unit.
-Includes the following competitions.
+Includes the following competitions, plus others previously listed.

 ‘Encouraging primary school students to explore ideas of multiculturalism in Australia, as well as giving them a place to practice their public speaking skills and improve their confidence’.